dinghino/simple-portfolio/.vscode/rules/rules.code-standards.md

 # Code Standards and Rules

 - Do not assume.
 In case of doubt or options ask the team.
+- twitter does not exists anymore. it is called `X` now. icons and links should be updated accordingly.
+- it is ok to use `twitter` internally in keys and variables, but the UI should always use `X`.
+- Use `pnpm` for package management.
+- we are in Next.JS. use `Link` from `next/link` instead of `a` elements.

 ## TypeScript and React Standards